COSIMA/cosima-recipes/paper/paper.md

 large.
 Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional model output, shared high-performance computing environments, and domain-specific analysis conventions.
-The Cookbook addresses that gap by packaging reusable workflows in the same medium in which users actually work.
+The Cookbook addresses this gap by packaging reusable workflows in the same medium in which users actually work.

 # Statement of Need